mohiva/play-silhouette/docs/configuration.rst

 Introduction
 ------------

 Silhouette doesn’t dictate the form and the location of the configuration.
-So you can configure it over a database, a configuration server or the Play Framework configuration mechanism.
+So you are able to configure it over a database, a configuration server or the Play Framework configuration mechanism.

-Generally configuration in Silhouette is handled over configuration objects.
+Generally, configuration in Silhouette is handled over configuration objects.
 These objects must be filled with data and then passed to the instance to configure.